Charge of the Savoia Cavalleria at Izbushensky: Charge

 On 24 August at 3:30 am, an Italian mounted patrol, sent to recon the objective, made contact with the Soviets.
 The Soviets, having lost the element of surprise, opened fire on the entire line.
-With the camp under fire, Bettoni had no choice but to order, as a last resort, a cavalry charge with drawn sabers and hand grenades against entrenched infantry.
-While the horse-drawn artillery (so called "flying batteries" or voloire in Piemontese) quickly deployed its four pieces and opened fire, the machine guns deployed at the front of the Italian camp and started firing back.
+With the camp under fire, Bettoni had no choice but to order, as a last resort, a cavalry charge with drawn sabres and hand grenades against entrenched infantry.
+While the horse-drawn artillery (so-called "flying batteries" or voloire in Piemontese) quickly deployed its four pieces and opened fire, the machine guns deployed at the front of the Italian camp started firing back.
 Alessandro Bettoni then ordered the 2nd squadron (over 100 horsemen) to attack the Soviet left flank.
-Under the command of Captain De Leone, the squadron began a winding maneuver through a gorge, succeeding in engaging the Soviets at the left end of the front, outflanking it and storming it longitudinally with drawn sabers and hand grenades.
+Under the command of Captain De Leone, the squadron began a winding manoeuvre through a gorge, succeeding in engaging the Soviets at the left end of the front, outflanking it and storming it longitudinally with drawn sabres and hand grenades.

-Corporal Lolli, unable to draw, as his saber was stuck in its sheath, charged holding high a hand grenade; Trumpeter Carenzi, having to handle both trumpet and pistol, unintentionally shot his own horse in the head.
+Corporal Lolli, unable to draw, as his sabre was stuck in its sheath, charged, holding high a hand grenade; Trumpeter Carenzi, having to handle both trumpet and pistol, unintentionally shot his own horse in the head.
 Some horses, even though riddled by bullets, would keep galloping for hundreds of meters, squirting blood at every beat, suddenly collapsing only a while after their actual death.
-After having crossed just about half of the Soviet line the strength of the squadron was already reduced by half, and the commander himself was grounded.
+After having crossed just about half of the Soviet line, the strength of the squadron was already reduced by half, and the commander himself was grounded.

 Realizing that the 2nd squadron was taking heavy casualties, and perceiving through his binoculars that the Soviet riflemen, after the horsemen had jumped over their holes, would get up and shoot at their backs, Colonel Bettoni ordered the 4th squadron to dismount and launch a frontal attack.
 This would allow the 2nd squadron to regroup behind Soviet lines and perform a return charge.
 The 4th squadron was led by Captain Silvano Abba, who was killed while leading his men.
 He was posthumously awarded the Gold Medal of Military Valor.
 Once the 2nd squadron was back, its commander urged a new attack.
-This was performed by 3rd squadron, led by the impatient Captain Marchio, who rushed frontally at the Soviets without taking the detour through the gorge at the side of the battlefield.
+This was performed by the 3rd squadron, led by the impatient Captain Marchio, who rushed frontally at the Soviets without taking the detour through the gorge at the side of the battlefield.
 Major Alberto Litta Modignani decided on his own accord to join the 3rd squadron charge, together with the remaining dozen horsemen of the command.

 All action ceased by 9:30 am, six hours after the engagement had commenced.